rsdn/CodeJam/PerfTests/PerfTests.ToDo.md

  * Rerun if sources were adjusted from log?
  * Prev run log : cache + reread only if local & size/date/checksum(?) changed!!!
  * Display-only metrics (only as columns? .ctor arg to the metric? bad as will silently remove as duplicates (dups removed by AttributeType)
+ * Expected time metric: to 95th percentile.

 ### Messages:
  * Validate all messages, check that origin (benchmark target) is logged, add hints (tyed arg) to them.
  * Add typed method to force same naming for source of the messages (Target, Type, xmlFile etc).
  * Check WriteVerboseHint for source annotations
  * Write hint with absolute values if relative limits failed?
-   (will require bool arg for metricValuesProvider, recheck columns and diagnosers, possible, they will have to honor this flag too)).
+   (will require bool arg for metricValuesProvider, recheck columns and diagnosers, maybe they will have to honor this flag too)).
  * Message about updated annotations: improve readability
  * Message about ignored empty metrics: improve readability